by Disha Karnad Jani

 Arondekar’s book takes up questions of geopolitics, caste, and sexuality through her reading of the archive of the Gomantak Maratha Samaj, a caste-oppressed devadasi collective that originated in and in between Portuguese and British India, and whose archives today are in Maharashtra and Goa.
 Through her reading of the many forms, languages, and genres of this material, Arondekar proposes a method that foregrounds continuities between the colony and postcolony, exemplary events and ordinary violence, and the “lost” past and abundant archive.

 Disha Karnad Jani is a Postdoctoral Researcher in the Research Training Group “World Politics” at Universität Bielefeld.
-She received a joint PhD in History and the Interdisciplinary Doctoral Program in the Humanities (IHUM) at Princeton University.
-Her current book project is an intellectual history of the League Against Imperialism (1927–1937).
-She co-hosts the podcast In Theory for the Journal of the History of Ideas Blog.
+Her current book project is an intellectual history of the League Against Imperialism, 1927-1937.
+She is the co-host of In Theory, the podcast of the JHI Blog.

 Featured image: Book cover, Abundance: Sexuality’s History, Duke University Press, 2023.